Style

 2. Use a DIY cleaning method to scrub out stains

-Luckily, it's pretty easy to clean your Birkenstocks at home using a simple paste of baking soda or Borax and water.
-You probably have baking soda sitting at home already, or you can find Borax in the cleaning aisle of your grocery store.
+Luckily, it’s pretty easy to clean your Birkenstocks at home using a simple paste of ingredients you can find at your local grocery store: baking soda or Borax and water.

-Combine either powder with a small amount of water, just enough to form a paste.
-Rub a quarter of the paste into the footbed of one shoe.
-After using your hands to spread the paste, use an old toothbrush to really ramp up the cleaning power.
+For leather pairs, combine either powder with a small amount of water, just enough to form a paste.
+Rub a quarter of the paste into the footbed with your hands and then use an old toothbrush to gently scrub using circular motions.
+After that, just rinse the paste using a wet cloth and lukewarm water.

 3. Never dry them in direct sunlight

-According to the Birkenstock care page on the company's website, heat is the enemy of your shoes.
+Per the official Birkenstock care guide, heat is the enemy of your shoes.
 Direct heat can cause cracks and may make your Birkenstocks deteriorate faster.
-After cleaning them, be sure to dry them in a cool place away from windows and doors.
-This is the best way to ensure your shoes' longevity.
+So after cleaning them, make sure to dry them in a cool place away from windows and doors to ensure your shoes’ longevity.

-It's tempting to put them in the dryer to speed things up, but that's another no-no. Plan to clean your shoes on a day you know you won't want to wear them, and give them at least 24 hours to dry completely.
+And while it’s tempting to put them in the dryer to speed things up, that’s another no-no. Plan to clean your shoes on a day you won't want to wear them, and give them at least 24 hours to dry completely.

 4. Dry Suede Birkenstocks before cleaning

-Before cleaning any pair of suede Birkenstocks, make sure that they are fully dry before rubbing out any unwanted messes.
+Before cleaning any pair of suede Birkenstocks, make sure that they’re fully dry before rubbing out any unwanted messes.
 That way, you won’t further ruin the material while trying to remove dirt and grime.

 5. Use a suede brush

-For oil stains, dab a bit of cornstarch on your Birkenstocks and let them sit for a few hours.
-The powder will slowly absorb the oil from the material, which can be brushed away with a suede brush.
-If the cornstarch needs a bit more time, you might want to try this method a second time over.
+Because life happens, sometimes oil stains also find their way onto your shoes.
+Don’t sweat it, just dab a bit of cornstarch on your suede Birkenstocks and let them sit for a few hours.
+The powder will slowly absorb the oil from the material, which can then be brushed away with a suede brush.
+Repeat as many times as needed.

 7. Use white vinegar

-For a persistent stain, consider using white vinegar.
+If all else fails, there’s always white vinegar for those pesky, persistent stains.
 Dab a small amount on the stain with a microfiber cloth and rub it gently.
-You want to dampen the material on your Birkenstocks, not completely soak it.
+You want to dampen the material on your Birkenstocks — not completely soak it.
 Let the shoes dry completely and try it again if the stain persists.

 This article was originally published on